BermudaRonin/alx_be_python/control-flow/README.md

 ## multiplication_table.py
 This script will ask the user to enter a number, then use a for loop to print the multiplication table for that number from 1 to 10.

+## pattern_drawing.py
+This script will prompt the user to enter a positive integer, then use nested loops to print a square pattern of that size made of asterisks (*).